Josiah K. Lilly Sr.

 Lilly was also a philanthropist who supported the projects of charitable and civic organizations in Indianapolis and in Indiana.
-Lily and his two sons established the Lilly Endowment in 1937 with Eli Lilly and Company stock valued as $280,000.
+Lily and his two sons established the Lilly Endowment in 1937 with Eli Lilly and Company stock valued at $280,000.
 It became one of the largest charitable foundations in the world, and today continues the Lilly family's legacy of philanthropy.
 Lilly also amassed a significant collection of composer Stephen Foster's music and Foster memorabilia, which he donated to the University of Pittsburgh in 1937.